DirtyApparition/roll20macros/README.md

 You will be adapting each section to your character except the "&{template:default}" which you will need to leave exactly the way it is.

-Each macro begins with "&{template:default}" and end with "}".
+Each macro begins with "&{template:default}".

 (Example: my wizard's light crossbow has a modifier of +3 to hit.
 So the dice is input as "1d20+3" (one 20-sided dice rolled and add 3 to it).
 Damage is rolled separately and is